N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-L/Components-Sensors/Analog Rotation Sensor.md

-# Microphone Sound Sensor using Lorfi-W
+# Analog Rotation Sensor using Lorfi-L

 # Description

-The analog sound sensor is mainly used to detect the intensity of surrounding sounds.
-It features a built-in potentiometer, allowing you to adjust the signal gain as needed.
-This sensor is great for creating interactive projects, such as a voice-activated switch.
+This analog rotation sensor is compatible with Arduino and is built around a potentiometer.
+It provides a voltage output that can be divided into 1024 steps, making it easy to connect to an Arduino using a sensor shield.
+By reading the analog values through an IO port, it can be combined with other sensors to create a variety of interactive projects.

 # Specification

 - Supply Voltage: 3.3V to 5V
 - Interface: Analog
 - Size: 30*20mm
-- Weight: 4g
+- Weight: 8g

 ## Hardware Setup